rism-digital/rism.info/community/sigla/help.en.md

 I-* for all sources in Italy, and US-* for all sources in the United States.

-## Searching Basics
+## Search basics

-1. Search for countries using their names.
-Supported languages are English, French, German and Italian.
+1. Search for countries using their names in English, French, German, or Italian.

-2. Search for cities and institutions using their local names
+2. Search for cities and institutions using their local names (Roma instead of Rome)

 3. Search for US states by the postal abbreviation in the field City (WI, IL, etc.)

-## Simple Search
+## Simple search

-The simple search supports searching by phrase.
-The search logic uses AND as a default.
-For example, “Archiv Austria” will return all sigla that contain the word “Archiv” AND “Austria.”
+Enter one or more words to search.
+Search terms are combined by default.
+For example, **Archiv Austria** will return all sigla that contain the word **Archiv** and **Austria**.

-This may be changed by combining the search terms with a capital OR: “Archiv OR Austria” will find all sigla that contain either one term or the other.
+This may be changed by combining the search terms with a capital OR: **Archiv OR Austria** will find all sigla that contain either one term or the other.
 Results are sorted by relevance.

 ## Fields

-The default search is in “All fields,” a full text search across the entire inventory of sigla.
-A combined search (see below) is only possible in this mode.
+The field **All** is the default field and all fields are searched across all sigla.
+A combined search (see below) is only possible when this option is selected.

-The fields Name, Library Sigla, City and Country are available in the drop-down menu.
-Terms that are linked with one of these options are only searched in the selected field.
+The fields **Name**, **Library siglum**, **City**, and **Country** can be selected and searched in the drop-down menu.
+Please note the following:

-The following fields amongst others are indexed:

 * Name: The official name or alternative names of the institution in the local language (bath.corporateName)
-* Library Sigla: Siglum (rism.librarySiglum)
+* Library siglum: Capitalization is strictly observed (for example, US-WS vs. US-Wc) (rism.librarySiglum)
-* Place: City or place name in the local language (rism.place)
+* City: Search using the local name (including diacritics).
+US states can also be searched here by the postal abbreviation (WI, IL, etc.). (rism.place)
-* Country: In English, French, German or Italian (rism.libraryCountry)
+* Country: Search for countries using their names in English, French, German, or Italian (rism.libraryCountry)

-Please note that you must enter cities in the local language ("Wien" instead of "Vienna" and "Warszawa" instead of "Warsaw").
-You may omit diacritics in your search.

-## Combined Search
+## Combined search

-In a combined search, any number of fields may be combined by using AND or OR.
-This only works by searching in “All fields.”
+You can search multiple indexed fields at once by selecting **All** and entering a combination of terms using the following prefixes and combining them with AND or OR:
+* name=
+* sigla=
+* city=
+* country=

 Example:

-* The search 'name=Bach AND country=USA' will find all sigla with the word “Bach” in the name that are in the United States
+* The search **name=Bach AND country=USA** will find all sigla with the word “Bach” in the name that are in the United States.

-## Tips
+## Tip

-A search for '\*' will retrieve all sigla.
+A search for **\*** will retrieve all sigla.

 ## Technology used

-Queries are running against the official RISM SRU server at muscat.rism.info.
-A complete index configuration is available at https://muscat.rism.info/sru/institutions
+Searches run against the official RISM SRU server at muscat.rism.info.
+The complete index configuration is available at https://muscat.rism.info/sru/institutions.